gvwilson/thirdbit/src/fiction/cloudherd/index.md

 if she waits until tomorrow to arrest people, won't it?"

-The *tralpa* looked from the boy to the sergeant's sword to the reeve and back.
+The tralpa looked from the boy to the sergeant's sword to the reeve and back.
-"I—yes, I should think so," he replied weakly.
+"Um, yes, I suppose," he replied weakly.

 "Thank you, honored.
 He paused.
 "You have to actually take the coin for this to be legal, don't you?"

-The *tralpa* swallowed,
+The tralpa swallowed,
 then snatched the coin from the private's hand.
 With the book glowing under his arm, he scurried through the fortress gate.